Chaklader/part-of-speech-tagging/NOTE.md

 <br>
 <br>

-## Probability of AC Usage Given Time of Day and Energy Consumption:
+## Probability of AC Usage Given Time of Day and Energy Consumption

 <br>
 <br>